extendify/extendable/readme.txt

 == Changelog ==

+= 2.0.9 - 2024-05-23 =
+- Fixed: Fix the font not available issue for Lagoon and Graphite style variations

 = 2.0.8 - 2024-04-20 =
 - Updated: Updated WooCommerce support for WooCommerce blocks.
 - Fixed: Removed custom CSS for WooCommerce classic templates to fix style conflicts.